andraugust/andraugust.github.io/thermo.md

 f(N) = \frac{(2\pi m)^{3N/2}}{h^{3N}N!(3N/2)!}
 $$

-So much for isolated systems, on to interactions.
+That's it for isolated systems, on to interactions.

 ### Interacting Systems

 Suppose that two thermodynamic systems interact by exchanging something with each other.
 "Something" could be energy, particles, volume, or anything else that's exchangeable.
-The big question of this section is: what happens to the macrostate during this exchange?
+The big question of this section is: what happens to each system's macrostate during the exchange?

 __Energy Exchange.__ To start, consider two systems having energies $$U_1$$ and $$U_2$$ that interact by passing energy back and forth between each other.
-At one moment their energies could be $$(U_1-u, U_2+u)$$, while at another moment they could be $$(U_1-u', U_2+u')$$, etc., and always $$U_1+U_2 = \text{const.}$$
+At one moment their energies could be $$(U_1-u, U_2+u)$$, while at another moment their energies could be $$(U_1-u', U_2+u')$$, etc., and always $$U_1+U_2 = U$$

-After the systems interact for a while, what pair of energies will they have?
+After the systems interact for a while, what will the energies be?
 According to the uniformity assumption, the probability of observing a pair of energies is

 $$